-Highways and Transportation Asset Management Strategy 2023-24
+3. Highways and Transportation Asset Management Strategy

-Foreword - Supporting Everyone's Essex / Helping achieve Net Zero by 2050
+Foreword - Supporting Everyone's Essex & contributing to achieving a Resilient Network

 Essex County Council maintains a vast network of highway assets: over 5,000 miles of roads, together with a footway network of 4,000 miles (including where footways are shared use with cycle routes), and 4,000 miles of public rights of way.
-In addition, there are over 1,600 bridges and other highway structures, over 130,000 street lights, 11,700 illuminated signs, 1,900 beacons and wall lights, and over 2,700 lit bollards, and over 500 Traffic Signals and Crossings owned by the Council.
+In addition, there are over 1,500 bridges and other highway structures, 131,500 streetlights, 11,500 illuminated signs, 1,900 beacons and wall lights, and over 1,400 lit bollards, and over 500 Traffic Signals and Crossings owned by the Council.
 There are also other asset groups such as cycle tracks, highway gullies and drains, vehicle restraint systems and traffic signs.

-We recognise the vital role that the highways network plays in the lives of the residents as well as the travelling public and local businesses, especially as the county strives to recover from the recent economic and social impacts due to global issues.
+We recognise the vital role that the highways network plays in the lives of the residents as well as the travelling public and local businesses, especially as the county strives to recover from recent economic and social impacts due to global events.
 We are committed to long term efficient and cost-effective management of our highway assets to maximise the benefits of investment for all users.
-At the same time, we are also dedicated to ensuring that everything we do supports the Council's strategic priorities documented in Everyone's Essex, such as promoting a Greener Essex and contributing towards achieving the County's target of net zero by 2050.
+At the same time, we are also dedicated to ensuring that everything we do supports the Council's strategic priorities documented in Everyone's Essex, such as promoting a Greener Essex and contributing towards achieving a Resilient Network.

 The Asset Management Strategy is at the heart of the Council's investment planning, outlining how decisions are made relating to setting of Highways standards of service and how these are delivered.
-It also outlines how competing demands for investment across the asset groups are balanced in order to achieve the Council's strategic priorities.
+It also outlines how competing demands for investment across the asset groups are balanced to achieve the Council's strategic priorities.
 It serves as the basis for the development and implementation of detailed asset management planning which embeds an approach of continuous improvement.
 This enables the organisation, through its technology and processes, to be flexible so that it can adapt readily to change.
+This is especially relevant in view of significant changes pending from Devolution, Local Government Reorganisation, and from future highway service delivery arrangements currently being developed.
+The Strategy also includes how national developments and best practice guidance are taken into consideration, such as the Well-Managed Highway Infrastructure: A Code of Practice (UK Roads Liaison Group October 2016).